-Yes, you are at the right blog.
-Today, I’m veering outside of my vegetable comfort zone with some super fun, delectable, iced puffy vegan sugar cookies!
-These are the perfect fun summer treat to make with your kids.
-Or, if you’re like me (without kids), they’re a fun crafty baking project to make while pretending to be a kid on summer break.
+You’re going to love these soft vegan sugar cookies!
+They’re the perfect fun summer treat to make with your kids.
+Or, if you’re like me (without kids), they’re a fun crafty cookie baking project to make while pretending to be a kid on summer break.
 They’d also be the perfect addition to a holiday cookie plate in the winter.
 They just happen to be vegan, and they’re oh so delicious.

 This vegan sugar cookie recipe is a little different from one for normal cookies.
-As you’ll see in the recipe instructions, the dough is more like pastry dough, and I roll it into balls instead of scooping it into mounds.
+As you’ll see in the recipe instructions, the dough is more like pastry dough, and I roll it into balls instead of scooping it into mounds or cutting it out.
 Why?
-Because this vegan sugar cookie recipe was initially a scone attempt.
+Because these vegan sugar cookies were initially a scone attempt.
 About a year ago, I tried to make lemon scones with almond flour.
 The result was SO delicious, and I loved them, but they did not quite resemble scones, and the lemon flavor was too subtle.
 Not subtle was Jack, who just said “they’re really good, but they’re not scones.”
 They were more like puffy sugar cookies (although with WAY less sugar than actual sugar cookies).
-So I kept this recipe in my back pocket until I got these cute sprinkles and thought – it’s time for the puffy cookies!
+So I kept this recipe in my back pocket until I got these cute, naturally colored Supernatural Starfetti sprinkles and thought – it’s time for the puffy cookies!

 - ½ cup raw macadamia nuts*